vien105200318/web-seo-astro/src/content/blog/022-iteration-hell.md

 ---
-title: "Iteration Hell: Fixing Feedback"
+title: "Iteration Hell - Fixing What's Broken"
-description: "2 tuần iteration dựa trên playtesting feedback"
+description: "The grind of fixing design flaws based on feedback"
-pubDate: 2024-04-27
+pubDate: 2024-04-25
-tags: ["iteration", "improvement", "feedback"]
+tags: ["iteration", "design", "bugfix"]
 image: "/images/blog/022-cover.jpg"
 ---

-# Iteration Based on Feedback
+# Iteration Hell - Fixing What's Broken

+## The List

+Based on feedback, I have 50 items to fix.

+## Lighting Overhaul

+- Increased ambient light.
+- Added a "brightness slider" in settings (crucial!).
+- Added subtle rim lights to important objects so they pop out.

+## UI Redesign

+- Made the reticle dynamic: Expands when looking at interactables.
+- Added text prompts: "Hold [E] to Open" instead of just "Open".
+- Added a tutorial note at the start.

-## Changes Made
+## Pacing Fix

-- Tutorial: Từ text → interactive
+- Cut the intro text by half.
-- Ritual UI: Visual guides thêm clear
-- Spirit AI: Giảm aggression 30%, tăng telegraph attacks
-- Lighting: Brightness +20%
-- Audio: Rebalanced mix

-## Round 2 Playtest

-Same testers.
-Improvement rõ rệt!

-- Completion rate: 40% → 90%
-- Average time: 22 min → 16 min (closer to target)
-- Fun rating: 6/10 → 8/10

-**Still not perfect, but significantly better.**

-## Lesson: Listen To Players

-Ego muốn defend choices.
-But players are always right về experience của họ.
+- Moved the first scare to minute 3 instead of minute 10.
+- Added sound cues to guide players.

+## The Grind

+This isn't the fun creative part.
+This is the boring polish part.
+Tweaking a value, building, testing.
+Repeat 100 times.

+But the game feels **smoother**.
+It flows better.
+It's less "my project" and more "a product".